proplot-dev/proplot/docs/why.rst

 .. rubric:: Limitation

-Matplotlib `~matplotlib.rcParams` settings can be changed using a ``matplotlibrc`` file in the same directory as your python script.
+Matplotlib `~matplotlib.rcParams` can be changed persistently by placing a ``matplotlibrc`` file in the same directory as your python script.
 But it can be difficult to design and store your own colormaps and color cycles for future use.
 It is also difficult to get matplotlib to use custom ``.ttf`` and ``.otf`` font files, which may be desirable when you are working on